andrwmorph/kpollich.github.io/resume.md

 Student IT Worker

 While I was in school, I was employed as a student worker by Millersville's IT department.
-I performed a number of duties for the universities technology staff.
+I performed a number of duties for the university's technology staff.

 * Repaired, cleaned up, and troubleshot student computers
 * New equipment setups, faculty technology repairs, troubleshooting, etc